-2.2.5.
+2.2.6.
 Gender

 The promotion and protection of Human Rights (HR) & Gender Equality (GE) are central principles to the mandate of the UN, and all UN agencies must work to fundamentally enhance and contribute to their realization by addressing underlying causes of human rights violations, including discrimination against women and girls, and utilizing processes that are in line with and support these principles.
-Those UN interventions that do not consider these principles risk reinforcing patterns of discrimination and exclusion or leaving them unchanged.
-It is therefore important that evaluations commissioned by UNCDF take these aspects into account.